This page contains information about voting in the Local Elections and the electoral system.

 - The number of votes required for a candidate to be elected (called the quota) depends on the number of positions to be filled and the number of valid votes.

 - The necessary number of candidates to fill all vacancies is achieved:

-- first by counting of first preferences
+- First by counting of the first preferences;

 2019 Local Election Returns